Ilya Muromets (2016 icebreaker): Development and construction

 In March 2014, the Ministry of Defence of the Russian Federation announced that the Russian Navy would receive a new auxiliary icebreaker as part of the ongoing fleet renewal program.
 The vessel, designed by the Russian Vympel Design Bureau as Project 21180, would be the first new military icebreaker built in Russia since the Soviet era.

 The construction of the new auxiliary icebreaker was awarded to Saint Petersburg-based Admiralty Shipyard.
 The keel of the vessel was laid on 23 April 2015 and she was launched as Ilya Muromets on 10 June 2016.
 After completing sea trials, the vessel was officially delivered to the Russian Navy in a flag-raising ceremony on 30 November 2017.

-Ilya Muromets is the fourth icebreaker named after the Russian folk hero: the first was a 1915-built steam-powered icebreaker later captured by the French; the second a 1941-built steam-powered icebreaker acquired from Germany as war reparations; the third a 1965-built diesel-electric Project 97K icebreaker.
+Ilya Muromets is the fourth icebreaker named after the Russian folk hero: the first was a 1915-built steam-powered icebreaker later captured by the French; the second a 1941-built steam-powered icebreaker acquired from Germany as war reparations; the third a 1965-built diesel-electric Dobrynya Nikitich-class icebreaker.

 While initially the 6,000-ton Ilya Muromets was intended to be the lead ship of a series of four icebreakers, the Ministry of Defence decided not to begin the serial production of the Project 21180 due to high cost of the vessels.
 Instead, it will focus on building smaller Project 21180M icebreakers with about two thirds of the displacement and more limited functionality compared to the bigger vessel.